 - Great free version

 - Apps for Windows, Mac, Linux, iOS, and Android

 - Not good in China

 When it comes to enhancing your online privacy for free, you can’t go far wrong with ProtonVPN.
-After all, its service offers unlimited data and bandwidth, excellent encryption protocols, decent speeds, and there’s a dedicated app available via the App Store.
+After all, its service offers unlimited data, excellent encryption protocols, decent speeds, and there’s a dedicated app available via the App Store.

-However, the service can be somewhat limited in terms of offering an occasionally unreliable performance.
-Also, if you’d like to use the service on multiple devices, you cannot do so with this particular service.
-You’d have to upgrade to a paid VPN such as ExpressVPN which allows multiple connections at any one time.
+However, the service can be somewhat limited in terms of offering an occasionally unreliable performance and reduced connection speed.
+Also, if you’d like to use the service on multiple devices, you cannot do so with this particular plan.
+You’d have to upgrade to a paid plan to get access to more simultaneous connections and faster speeds.

 For a deeper investigation of ProtonVPN, read our ProtonVPN review.